BonnierNews/bigquery-schema-generator/README.md

 $ python3 generate_schema.py <sample_data_file> [options] > schema.json
 ```

-Note: Description has to be updated manually after schema generation.

 For a description on all options, use:
 ```
-$ python3 generate_schema.py -h
+$ python3 generate_schema.py --help
 ```

+### Schema column description
+Column descriptions have to be added to the schema manually after it has been generated.

 ## Examples